Maternal and Neonatal Tetanus (MNT)

 Can MNT be stopped?

 Yes!
 MNT is highly preventable.
-Just three doses of a 60-cent immunization protect mothers, who then pass on the immunity to their future babies.
+Just three doses of an immunization protect mothers, who then pass on the immunity to their future babies.
 Together, Kiwanis and UNICEF can stop this disease.

 Why hasn't MNT been eliminated already?